Ministries we support with the Saint Matthias Mission Extension Fund

 - Helping out other organizations in our church

-As one of the newer groups at St. Matthias we are eager to increase the fun and fellowship in our group.
-That means we want YOU to come try it out!
+As one of the newer groups at Saint Matthias we are eager to increase the fun and fellowship in our group.
+That means we want you to come try it out!
 All of our activities have an open invitation attached.
 Please feel free to join us anytime!